 \fig{width=\linewidth}{DFS-rule-2}{(a) Rule of the mapping $\Delta_M$ for choosing the next edge $e=\{u,v\}$ of the DFS (Case (a) of Definition~\ref{def:DFS-algo}): the chip ``turns left'' when encountering a black face of $M^*$, and ``turns right'' when encountering a white face of $M^*$.
 Here $f$ is the forward face and $e_2,e_3$ are the left and right forward edges respectively. (b) Rule of the mapping $\Lambda_M$ for choosing the color of the inner vertex $u$ of $M$.
 The edge $e^*$ of $M^*$ is the unique edge of $M^*$ incident to the face $u^*$ such that the cycle inside $\tau^*\cup \{e^*\}$ separate $u^*$ from the root-face.
 Let $v_1,v_2$ be the endpoints of $e^*$ with $v_1$ the ancestor of $v_2$.
 If $e^*$ is on the left (resp. right) of $\tau^*$ at $v_1$, then $u$ is colored white (resp. black).}

-\begin{remark} In order to define $\Delta_M$ above we adopted the convention that the outer vertices of $M$ were all colored white.
-But in fact any convention for the color of the outer vertices of $M$ would result in the same tree $\Delta_M(\gao)$.
-This is a direct consequence of the following claim. \end{remark}
+We now state a technical fact highlighting that certain choices made during the DFS algorithm do not affect the resulting DFS tree (even if they affect the order in which vertices are visited).

 \begin{claim} Let $M$, $M^*$ and $v_0$ be as in Definition~\ref{def:Perc-and-DFS-sets} and let $\gao\in \Perc_M$.
-Let $\tau^*$ be a spanning-tree of $M^*$ obtained from a DFS of $M^*$.
-For a face $f$ of $M^*$, we denote by $v_f$ the first vertex incident to $f$ visited during the DFS.
-Suppose that the DFS of $M^*$ is as in Definition~\ref{def:Delta} except that, when the current chip position $u$ is \emph{not} equal to $v_f$, where $f$ is the forward face of $u$, then we may choose the left forward edge or the right forward edge to move the chip, independently of the color of $f$.
-In this case, the tree $\tau^*$ is still equal to $\Delta_M(\gao)$. \end{claim}
+Let $\tau^*$ be a spanning tree of $M^*$ obtained from a DFS of $M^*$ satisfying the rules of Definition~\ref{def:Delta} except that Rule (ii) is loosened as follows: \begin{compactitem} \item[({ii}$\,^{\star}$)] Subsequently, each time the algorithm is in Case (a) of Definition~\ref{def:DFS-algo} and several edges are possible to move the chip, the choice is made according to the following rule.
+Let $u$ be the current position of the chip, and let $f$ be its forward face.
+If no vertex $v\neq u$ incident to $f$ has been visited and $f$ is black (resp. white), then the chip moves along the forward left (resp. right) edge.
+If a vertex $v\neq u$ incident to $f$ has already been visited, then we may choose the left forward edge or the right forward edge to move the chip, independently of the color of $f$. \end{compactitem} In this case, the resulting DFS tree $\tau^*$ is equal to $\Delta_M(\gao)$. \end{claim}